LuwinWickramasinghe/LuwinWickramasinghe/README.md

 # Hello, I'm Luwin Wickramasinghe 👋

-- 🎓 Computer Science student
+- 🎓 Computer Science undergraduate at the University of Colombo School of Computing
 - 💻 Working on Django and Spring Boot projects
 - 📚 Interested in Android development and ethical theories in information systems
 - 🌐 [Check out my project TradeEase](https://github.com/yourusername/TradeEase)